 These safeguards effectively reduce and, in most cases, eliminate skylight accidents and skylight deaths when followed by construction companies.

-Employers are also required to have adequate fall protection safeguards in place to prevent skylight accidents and skylight deaths.
+Employers are required to have adequate safeguards in place to prevent skylight accidents and deaths.
 These can include fixed covers, catch platforms, harnesses, or safety nets.

 Preventing Skylight Falls and Injuries

 Skylight falls and injuries are preventable.
-Here is some information on preventing skylight falls, injuries, and deaths for employers, designers and manufacturers, and building owners.
+Here is some information on preventing skylight falls, injuries, and deaths for employers, designers, manufacturers, and building owners.

 Preventing Skylight Falls for Employers

-- Create a comprehensive guide to preventing falls that your employees have easy access to and that complies with OSHA.
+- Create a comprehensive OSHA-compliant guide to preventing falls that your employees have easy access to.

 - Thoroughly inspect worksites for any fall hazards and address them as needed.